For any business even remotely interested in improving visibility and ranking, the dream is to get the inside scoop on Google in order to get ahead.

 To begin with, Inrank is connected to the crawl size scale and, so, you should always be running full reports for all of your pages in order to get the full picture and to benefit from this tool.

-Although it sounds like stating the obvious, crawling a limited section of your site will result in limited data results on your internal link structure.
+Although it sounds like stating the obvious, crawling a limited section of your site will consequently result in limited data results on your internal link structure.

-As Inrank scoring is derived from internal links, it can be used to understand how certain kinds of optimisation impacts the popularity of your pages.
+To clarify, Inrank scoring is derived from internal links, it can be used to understand how certain kinds of optimisation impacts the popularity of your pages.

-This allows you to avoid common mistakes such as lowering the authority of your whole site by attempting to improve the authority of multiple pages at once.
+Hence, this allows you to avoid common mistakes such as lowering the authority of your whole site by attempting to improve the authority of multiple pages at once.

 Inrank will also direct you to optimising the pages that need it the most – such as your top product or brand pages.